tnebes/tnebes/README.md

 # Me

-* uses C++, Java, Python, PHP, Typescript, SQL
+* uses PHP, Java, C++, Python, Typescript, and SQL.
-* likes wrestling with bugs and other 'unwanted behaviours'
+* likes wrestling with bugs and other 'unwanted behaviours'.

 ## 🔭 Is working on